 The Rainy Season – Part 2

 I would absolutely recommend it for those looking to visit the Whitsundays without spending a fortune.
-There aren’t many budget options in the area but the Long Island Resort is a solid choice.
+There aren’t many budget options in the area but the Palm Bay Resort on Long Island is a solid choice.

-I then met Captain Bill, a Hayman veteran who’s been living on the island for more than 40 years.
-After chatting with the charming Bill for a few minutes, I doubted there was a better island ambassador anywhere in the world.
+I then meet Captain Bill, a Hayman veteran who’s been living on the island for more than 40 years.
+After chatting with the charming Bill for a few minutes, I doubt there is a better island ambassador anywhere in the world.

 Hayman Island is the farthest north of the Whitsundays and it takes just under an hour to reach by boat.
 Of course, once you get a look at that boat and have a glass of champagne in your hand you’ll wish it took longer.

 We arrive at the Hayman jetty and are welcomed by smiling staff members.
 I completed the check-in process on the boat, so I board a waiting golf cart and am taken straight to my “Retreat.”
 Yes, it’s just as divine as it sounds.